-Why do governments need to borrow money?
+Coronavirus: Where does the government borrow billions from?

 The deficit is the amount by which the government's income falls short of what it spends each year.

-It covers most of this gap by borrowing, or sometimes by selling assets like property.
+It covers most of this gap by borrowing, or sometimes by selling assets such as property.

-In years when a government spends less than its income, it's known as a surplus.
+In years when a government spends less than its income, it is known as a surplus.

 The deficit is not to be confused with debt, although both are linked.